feschber/lan-mouse/README.md

 ## Configuration
-Configuration is done through the file `config.toml`, which must be located in the current working directory, when executing lan-mouse.
+Configuration is done through the file `config.toml`, which must be located in the current working directory when executing lan-mouse.

 ### Example config